- Always introduce yourself when

 - Clearly state when calls end

-on the call you will get billed.
-Ensuring that all participants understand when a call has ended will avoid any
+have hung up on the call you will get billed.
+Ensuring that all participants understand when a call has ended will

 - Sound Quality Issues